AaronMillOro/flask_restful_todos_app/README.md

 * When a previously saved Todo is deleted and the save link is double-clicked, it will make a **DELETE request** to the server.

-* Unit tests were written to test views is displaying the correct information and that models, classes, and other functions behave as expected.
+* Unit tests were written to verify that models, classes, and other functions behave as expected.
+The tests coverage (90%) was achieved typing:

+		coverage run --source='.' test_api.py
+		coverage report

 * PEP8 style was verified using the utility **flake8**